rapidsai/cudf/docs/cudf/source/cudf_polars/index.rst

-You can see up to 13x speed-up on the top-performing, compute-heavy PDS queries involving complex aggregation and join operations on the 80 GB dataset.
+You can see up to 13x speed-up on the compute-heavy PDS queries involving complex aggregation and join operations.
+Below are the speed-ups on the top performing PDS queries:

 .. figure:: ../_static/compute_heavy_queries_polars.png